 - The port number

 - Then vertically

-The wall-plate/junction box as shown in figure 1 is clearly labelled.
+The wall-plate/junction box as shown in figure 1 is clearly labeled.
 It’s the second wall-plate/junction box from the left of the main entrance to room 208B, thus it’s J2.
-The ports are labelled left-to-right, top-to-bottom.
+The ports are labeled left-to-right, top-to-bottom.

-This labelling convention also makes it easy to identify the ports when looking at the patch panel (as shown in figure 2: the 7th junction box/wall-plate in room 208B, ports 1 through 4.)
+This labeling convention also makes it easy to identify the ports when looking at the patch panel (as shown in figure 2: the 7th junction box/wall-plate in room 208B, ports 1 through 4.)